lime86/TravellingModule/docs/datastorage.md

 - /eos/project/a/atlas-itk-pixel-module/www/ (folder for hosting an EOS-site-type website)
 - /eos/project/a/atlas-itk-pixel-module/public/ (public folder for all CERN authenticated users)

-Members of the atlas-itk-pixel-module project also have the option of going to their CERNBox (via a web browser) to see the project files
+Members of the eos project "atlas-itk-pixel-module" (cernbox-project-atlas-itk-pixel-module, not the working group mailing list) also have the option of going to their CERNBox (via a web browser) to see the project files
 (go to 'Your projects' and select 'project atlas-itk-pixel-module').
 Users need to login to <https://cernbox.cern.ch> ONCE to activate their CERNBox space!

 Folder structure: